Spotting a narcissist isn’t an easy task.

 6. They will Isolate You

-He will make excuses why you can’t make your best friend’s birthday party and manipulate you into believing his friends are yours too.
+Dating a narcissist will leave you to make excuses why you can’t make your best friend’s birthday party and manipulate you into believing his friends are yours too.

 But be careful, because they aren’t.
 And he will make that inherently clear if you ever leave the relationship.
 Anyone that tries to keep you from your friends and family isn’t doing what’s best for you, they’re doing what’s best for them in an attempt to limit exposure of their true selves.